nus-cs2103/website-base/admin/teamList.md

 # tP Teams

 <!--
+This page will be populated when you start your tP in Week7

 The full team details page is not available yet.
 In the meantime ==see [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vS2dnrQeML5iWI4aV01Du7qqZEWrn2FvsyUNM21nTb6Nt67iRvbOJ-RjzddY32fQQZQVWuCyYaIieZC/pubhtml?gid=2018493570&single=true)== for the temporary list.
 -->

 {% macro get_team_start(team_id, team_org, team_repo, team_website) %}
 <div class="container">